HolmesLab/holmeslab/docs/Policies/onboarding.md

 - Join Holmes slack and possibly CAHBIR slack
 - Download box drive and request to be added to lab box (or, if you're an undergrad, ask your advisor for what folders to be added to)
 - Broadly overview our lab wiki https://holmeslab.github.io/holmeslab/
-- Get swipe access for CAHBIR building -- have the lab manager email `cahbir-support#rutgers.edu`
+- Get card access for CAHBIR building -- email `cahbir-support#rutgers.edu` and ask for access, cc lab manager & Avram (and mention your role in the lab, e.g., RA, PhD student, etc.)
 - Request Amarel account (linked to your netID) by filling out this form: https://oarc.rutgers.edu/amarel-cluster-access-request/
     - PI name = Avram Holmes
     - Campus = Piscataway